jkroepke/helm-secrets/docs/Secret Backends.md

 Installation: https://docs.doppler.com/docs/enclave-installation

-You need to make sure chart folder or parent one is in correct CLI's scope with enough access to project.
+You need to make sure chart folder or parent one is in correct CLI's scope with enough access to a project.

 Example file: [examples/doppler/secrets.yaml](https://github.com/jkroepke/helm-secrets/blob/main/examples/doppler/secrets.yaml)